olliegardner/FindMyConcert/README.md

 ## Feautures
 * Ability to register as 2 user types - GigGoers and Venues
+* User authentication system with secure password hashing
 * Email verficiation
 * Password reset via email link
+* Spotify integration
+* Google Maps integration
+* Responsive UI (mobile mode)
+* Cross browser support
+* Comments, ratings and tiles are added dynamically using AJAX without the need of reloading the page

 #### Events
 * Search available concerts (also by location using ip-api)